Adopted children

 Contact with birth parents

-After adoption children may continue to have contact with their birth parents.
-The type and frequency of the contact is dependent on a number of factors and determined as part of the overall adoption plan.
+After adoption, children may continue to have contact with their birth parents.
+The type and frequency of the contact are dependent on several factors and determined as part of the overall adoption plan.
 Contact may include:

 If sibling groups are separated, then there may also be contact between them to a greater or lesser degree.

-Contact may have an emotional impact on children and young people – both in terms of the lead up to it and after contact sessions and they may therefore require more support around these times.
+Contact may have an emotional impact on children and young people – both in terms of the lead-up to it and after contact sessions, and they may require more support around these times.

 Impact on education

-As providers, you may not necessarily know whether a child has been adopted or not.
-There is no compulsion on the family to tell anyone that the child in their care is adopted, and in some cases the child themselves may not be aware at the point at which you are working with them.
-In this regard it is important that we respect the wishes of the adoptive parents.
+As providers, you may not necessarily know whether a child has been adopted.
+There is no compulsion on the family to tell anyone that the child in their care is adopted, and in some cases, the child may not be aware at the point at which you are working with them.
+In this regard, we must respect the wishes of the adoptive parents.

 In general, adopted children are more likely to have issues with developing trusting relationships with adults and peers, developing appropriate social skills and managing strong emotions.
 Research has also shown that adopted children are more likely to have additional educational needs.